mpiedrav32/mpiedrav32/writings/writings-2024.md

 But it's only a collateral damage in the academic-industry complex.
 Suicides are mourned and promptly forgotten, as the pipeline of suitable graduates must keep running.
 Humans are merely a disposable tool for industrial production.

+# Effectiveness

+In my heart of hearts, I advocate for abortion whenever reasonable, suicide whenever feasible, euthanasia whenever applicable.
+There's no point in living, really.

+People in favor of life are deeply delusional, in that they state that life is worth living.
+It never ever is.
+There's absolutely nothing in human existence that is worth the pain and suffering of being conscious.

+I'm still alive because I'm too lazy to kill myself properly.
+Effective suicide in practice is harder than it seems.
+Disappointingly, there's a myriad of ways a suicide attempt can fail.